-A new form of limited partnership, a "private fund limited partnership" ("PFLP"), is available for private funds in the UK.
-The Legislative Reform (Private Fund Limited Partnerships) Order 20171 (the "LRO") was made on 29 March 2017 and came into force on 6 April 2017.
-Its purpose is to streamline the manner in which the Limited Partnerships Act 1907 (the "1907 Act") applies to private funds, making the UK limited partnership structure a more attractive option for asset managers.
+A new form of limited partnership, a "private fund limited partnership" ("PFLP"), will shortly be available for private funds in the UK.
+The Legislative Reform (Private Fund Limited Partnerships) Order 20171 (the "LRO") was laid before Parliament on 16 January 2017 and is expected to come into force on 6 April 2017.
+This follows a 2015 consultation2 by HM Treasury on amendments to streamline the manner in which the Limited Partnerships Act 1907 (the "1907 Act") applies to private funds, making the UK limited partnership structure a more attractive option for asset managers.
 The key changes to the 1907 Act for a PFLP are summarised in the box to the right.